Benchmarking discrete truncated Wigner approximation and neural network quantum states with the exact dynamics in a Rydberg atomic chain: Acknowledgments

 \section{Acknowledgments}

 We acknowledge UKIERI-UGC Thematic Partnership No. IND/CONT/G/16-17/73 UKIERI-UGC project.
 W.L further thanks the support from the EPSRC through Grant No. EP/R04340X/1 via the QuantERA project "ERyQSenS" and the Royal Society through the International Exchanges Cost Share award No. IEC$\backslash$NSFC$\backslash$181078..
-R.N. further acknowledges DST-SERB for Swarnajayanti fellowship File No. SB/SJF/2020-21/19 and National Supercomputing Mission (NSM) for providing computing resources of 'PARAM Brahma' at IISER Pune, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.
+R.N. further acknowledges DST-SERB for Swarnajayanti fellowship File No. SB/SJF/2020-21/19, and the MATRICS grant (MTR/2022/000454) from SERB, Government of India, and National Supercomputing Mission (NSM) for providing computing resources of 'PARAM Brahma' at IISER Pune, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.
 V.N. acknowledges the funding from DST India through an INSPIRE scholarship.
+We also acknowledge funding from National Mission on Interdisciplinary Cyber-Physical Systems (NM-ICPS) of the Department of Science and Technology, Govt.
+Of India through the I-HUB Quantum Technology Foundation, Pune INDIA.
+In particular, V.S acknowledges the Chanakya fellowship awarded by I-HUB Quantum Technology Foundation, Pune INDIA.
+Finally, we acknowledge QuSpin \cite{wei17, wei19}, QuTiP \cite{joh12, joh13}, and jVMC packages \cite{sch22a, sch22b}.